Arkon: Fictional character biography

-As part of the All-New, All-Different Marvel event, Arkon is still searching for Polemachus and comes across the survivors of the airplane that crash-landed onto Weirdworld upon going through the Bermuda Triangle.
+In All-New, All-Different Marvel, Arkon is still searching for Polemachus and comes across the survivors of the airplane that crash-landed onto Weirdworld in the Bermuda Triangle.
 He saves them and tells them that they need to get away from the plane wreck.

 When Arkon was sighted on Earth, Thundra and Tyndall arrived to look for help in finding him.
 Their search for Arkon was interrupted by the arrival of Warbow and his Crystal Warriors, the Magma Men, and the Savage Elves of Klarn as Thundra tells Tyndall to find the Squadron Supreme.
 When the Squadron Supreme, Tyndall, and Thundra end up on Weirdworld, they are ambushed by Arkon.
 It was discovered that Arkon has been possessed by an evil madness as he assists Modred and Warrior Woman into taking down Nighthawk, Blur, and Tyndall.
 When the three of them bring Nighthawk, Blur, and Tyndall to a specific castle, they find it inhabited by a revived Doctor Druid.

 Powers and abilities

-Arkon possesses a variety of superhuman abilities including great superhuman strength, speed, stamina, agility, reflexes, and durability.
-Arkon also possesses an accelerated healing factor enabling him to rapidly heal damaged tissue should he sustain injury.
+Arkon possesses a range of superhuman abilities, including superhuman strength, speed, stamina, agility, reflexes, and durability.
+He also has an accelerated healing factor, enabling him to rapidly heal damaged tissue should he sustain injury.
 While all of his people possess these same physical attributes, Arkon's are much more developed than the majority of his race.

-Arkon is a cunning military strategist.
+He is a cunning military strategist.
 He is an extraordinary hand-to-hand combatant and swordsman, and is highly skilled in the usage of his throwing weapons, which were designed by the scientists and craftsmen of Polemachus.
 Arkon wields a collection of three energy weapons shaped like stylized lightning bolts that he carries in a quiver.
 Each of these bolts has a specific function and color.
 The golden bolts are used to open gateways to different dimensional planes.
 The scarlet and black bolts are used as offensive weapons and generate powerful explosive blasts when they hit their target.
 He also carries a shield.

 Arkon has been known to ride dinosaur-like reptilian mounts, some of which walk on two legs and others on four.
 Other reptilian mounts he uses have wings enabling them to carry him through the air.